Marken-Foo/shogi-translations/README.md

 (NEW!) [lishogi diary 3](karakoro/201229-lishogi-diary-3.md) - translation of 2020-12-29 note.com post

 (NEW!)
 [Data on major shogi sites](karakoro/201230-major-shogi-sites.md) - translation of 2020-12-30 note.com post

+(NEW!) [lishogi is more fun when you customise it!](karakoro/210102-lishogi-customise.md) - translation of 2021-01-02 note.com post

 ### By 杉並委員長 (ch_suginami) ###